Admitted students: What Should I Do Before Arriving?

 After you arrive at U of T for your exchange, be sure to complete the following five steps.

 There are a few different ways to get to U of T from the airport depending on your campus.
-Public transit (TTC) is the cheapest option at around $3.00 per trip (prices change often, so check the TTC website for updated information).
+The Toronto Transit Commission (TTC) is the cheapest option at around $3.35 per trip (prices change often, so check the TTC website for updated information).

 Your TCard identifies you as a U of T student.
 To get your TCard, follow the instructions on the How to Get Your First TCard page.
 You will need to provide the following documents to obtain your TCard: